seb1080/webOneBiteAtaTime/basics/architecture/JS_designPatterns.md

-# Learning Process

-1. **Deconstructing** Define the JS patterns to cover.

-The skills will be properly acquire when I will by able to explain the patterns with code to someone.
-The patterns need to be implement in a markdown including code and explanation.

-- Learning JS DP

-- Learning JS DP for Front End Architecture (Vue.js or React.js)

-- Learning JS DP
-- Learning JS DP for Front End Architecture (Vue.js or React.js)

-2. **Self-Correct** Identify the Js Patterns to be learn and redefine the learning goal.

-3. **Removing barrier to learning**

-4. **Pre-commit**

-- Do the research phase of 2-3 hrs.
-- Define in the commitment of 20 hrs is worted.
-- Put in place the scheduale to learn the next skill.
-- Evaluate what could interfer the success of the time frame.
-- Have a ultimate goal to over at the end of the learning process and a reward.
-- Have multiple gaol and reward during the learning process.

-4. **Pre-commit**

-- Do the research phase of 2-3 hrs.
-- Define in the commitment of 20 hrs is worked.
-- Put in place the schedule to learn the next skill.
-- Evaluate what could interner the success of the time frame.
-- Have a ultimate goal to over at the end of the learning process and a reward.
-- Have multiple gaol and reward during the learning process.

----

 # Learning JS Design Patterns

-Design patterns are reusable solution to commonly occuring problems in software design.
+Design patterns are reusable solution to commonly occurring problems in software design.
 Patterns are about reusable designs and interactions of objects.

-The 23 gang og Four(GoF) patterns are generally consided the fondation for all other patterns.
+The 23 gang og Four(GoF) patterns are generally consider the fondation for all other patterns.
 DP are categorize has: Creational, Structural, Behavioral, Concurrency, Architectural.

 - Design Patterns: represents good practice.
 - Anti-Patterns: bad practice.
-Ex: modifiy the `Object` clas prototype.
+Ex: modify the `Object` class prototype.

 Js have multiple design Patterns(DP), they can be Front End, back End or Isomorphic JS (Universal JS).

-### Creational DP
+## Creational DP

 Creational patterns focus on ways to create objects of classes.